nvs/map/README.md

         name = 'My Map.w3x'
     },

-    -- A list that represents Lua files that can be used to access and -- change the map environment.
-This includes but is not limited to -- objects, constants, and imports.
-    build = {
+    -- A list that represents Lua files (files with the extension `.lua`) -- that can be used to access and change the map environment.
+This -- includes but is not limited to objects, constants, and imports. build = {
         'create-objects.lua',
         'list-imports.lua'